startups · 07 Nov 2025

 How to apply: Submit an application through the designated online portal.

 Digital Health Hub Foundation Grants recognize and reward the most impactful and disruptive health tech companies in two tracks in 13 categories.
-Those companies that secured a seed or series A round are eligible for the ‘Rising Star’ category, while those post series A compete in the ‘Best in Class’ track.
-The Digital Health Hub Foundation often uses HLTH, which is a major health tech conference, to showcase finalists and celebrate winners.
+Those companies that secured a seed or series A round are eligible for the ‘Rising Star' category, while those post series A compete in the ‘Best in Class' track.
+The Digital Health Hub Foundation often uses HLTH, a major health tech conference, as a key venue to showcase finalists and celebrate winners.

 NCAA Innovations in Research and Practice Grant Program